SurajPratapSingh1/medium-frontend/README.md

 ## License

-This project is licensed under the
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).